Hi-Angel/notes-backup/libre-office-dev.md

 After `autogen`, use `make` to build and run test suit. `make build-nocheck` — no test-suit. `make sw.build` builds `sw` module, supposedly without tests. `make sw` builds the module, supposedly with tests.

+Every option `--with-system-PACKAGE` *(which means "use the system PACKAGE")* has the opposite `--without-system-PACKAGE`.
+If you use something not "system-only", make sure `--disable-fetch-external` is not present.

 # Links

 * Docs: https://docs.libreoffice.org/